Caption: Available Light only (Nikon D3S, ISO 12,800, f/5.6, 1/40, 28-300mm)

 Each square can then be checked to match the available numbers.

-There are a few ways to know if your color is off.
+There are several ways to determine if your color is off.
 First, you can take a picture using the Macbeth Color Checker Chart, as I did in the photo above.
-Then, you can use the densitometer built into PhotoShop or Lightroom to compare the RGB color patch numbers.
+Then, you can use the densitometer built into Photoshop or Lightroom to compare the RGB color patch numbers.

 Skin Tone: The telling sign of good color